Kevin Spacey co-star explains why she cast him in new film before assault clearing

 “But I would like to say that I’m enormously grateful to the jury for having taken the time to examine all of the evidence and all of the facts, carefully, before they reached their decision.”

-Control, starring Metcalf and Spacey, follows a politician whose car is remotely hijacked.
+Control, starring Metcalfe and Spacey, follows a politician whose car is remotely hijacked.
 Spacey provides the voice for the mystery hijacker.

 Join our commenting forum